nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/index.md

 This tutorial is based on the [ANGUS 2017 GWAS tutorial](https://angus.readthedocs.io/en/2017/GWAS.html)

-!!!
-Prerequisites
-    This tutorial requires some expertise in biology and fundamental genetics.
-This tutorial is written for a Unix or Linux compute environment.
-It assumes very basic knowledge of the Unix shell and access to a UNIX/Linux system (e.g. MacOS, HPC).
-Users must be comfortable with finding and opening a terminal window, navigating to specific directories and running pre-scripted commands in the terminal.

 **Table of contents**

 | Est. Time| Lesson Name | Description|
 | ---|--------|--------|